|

 the high-level user interface objects provide snapshot semantics for the

 image.
-That is, when a mutable image is placed within an Alert
+That is, when a mutable image is placed within an Alert, Choice,

 if a snapshot is taken of its current contents.
 This snapshot is then